Using TPA to count linear extensions: Sampling from the continuous embedding

 For instance, if $B(3) = 4$, then $\sigma \in S(B)$ requires that $\sigma(1) = 4$ or $\sigma(2) = 4$ or $\sigma(3) = 4$.
 In this setup $\theta$ is a special symbol: if $B(i) = \theta$, then there is no restriction on $\sigma$ whatsoever.
 To visualize what is happening with the state and bounding state, it will be useful to have a pictorial representation.
 For instance, if $\sigma = (4,2,3,1)$ and $B = (\theta,4,3,\theta)$ this can be represented by:

-Note that the vertical line with subscript $i$ ($|_i$) always appears to the right of the underlined $i$.
-This is how the bounding state works, it keeps track of the right most position of the item in the underlying state.
+The bounding state works by keeping track of the right most position of the item in the underlying state.
+If $B(i) = a$, say that bar $|_a$ is at position $i$.
+To be a bounding state, if bar $|_a$ is at position $i$, then item $a$ must be at a position in $\{1,2,\ldots,i\}$.

-This bounding state has two other properties needed to use non-Markovian CFTP.
-First, there are several states that contains everything, for example $B = (\theta,\ldots,\theta,\sigma_{\textrm{home}}(1))$.
-Second, when all the $\theta$ values are gone, there is exactly one underlying state.
-That state must be equal to $B$.
-For instance, if $B = (4,3,1,2)$, then from the definition of $S$, the only possible underlying state is $\sigma = (4,3,1,2)$.